nkmakes/nkmakes.github.io/_posts/2020-09-02-esp32-tb6612-joystick-robot-website-control.md

 ---
 layout: post
-title:  "Esp32 tb6612 joystick robot website controller"
+title:  "Esp32 tb6612 joystick robot wifi controll"
 date:   2020-9-2 8:05:55 +0100
 image:  /images/entrada_tank.jpg
 tags:   tank esp32 robot javascript tb6612fng
-description: Tank robot simple implementation with esp32, tb6612 and wifi.
+description: Esp32 joystick arduino sketch for a tb6612 and wifi tank robot.
 Async http web server control, using just one joystick to control the movement.
 ---

 In this post, I will cover how to make a ESP32 tank robot Arduino sketch, using WiFi control.
 The idea is to control a small tank using http async web tecnologies, creating a webserver over the esp32 device that serves a JS based joytick.
-This JS app gathers the joystick position, remixes the results and sends the values needed for the motors of the tank.
+This JS app gathers the joystick position, remixes the results and sends the values needed to control the motors of the tank.

 I'll use this code for my [SMARS tank](https://nkmakes.github.io/2020/08/10/smars-esp32-wifi-robot-tank/) and for my [MR-6 tank](https://www.thingiverse.com/thing:2753227), for the later, as is based around ESP32-cam module, i'll also add to the guide in the future how to make the video stream.
 But this method should work on any similar robot/tank.